-As a practicing veterinarian, how often do you come into contact with stomach problems in horses?
+Equine 74: As a practising veterinarian, how often do you come into contact with stomach problems in horses?

-What are the symptoms of gastric ulcers?
+Equine 74: What are the symptoms of gastric ulcers horses show?

-This is due to inflammation inhibitors that are administered over a longer period of time, and begin to irritate the stomach.
+"This is due to inflammation inhibitors that are administered over a longer period of time, and which can be hard on the stomach.
 This is often ignored by owners and some colleagues, unfortunately.
-Every horse reacts individually, of course, but I believe that every dose that goes beyond one week is already too much for a horse’s sensitive stomach.
-Basically, anti-inflammatory drugs are being prescribed far too often."
+Every horse reacts individually, of course, but I believe that every dose that goes beyond one week is already too much for a sensitive stomach.
+Anti-inflammatory drugs are basically being prescribed far too often."

-Horses often get dehydrated when being transported, because many horses drink less, or won’t drink at all, in the trailer.
+"Horses often get dehydrated when being transported, because many horses drink less, or won’t drink at all, in the trailer.
 Their basic stress levels, however, will be quite individual.
 Many horses do not show obvious symptoms, so the owners often do not notice at all.
 In my opinion it is definitely an advantage to provide the horse with a stable at competitions."

-Dr Eiler: "I distinguish between milder and more severe cases.
+"I distinguish between milder and more severe cases.
 Unfortunately, most mild cases are not recognized at all.
 As a veterinarian, I rarely encounter it.
-The veterinarian isn’t called until at least moderate problems are noticed, or even after a stomach ulcer has already developed.
-Then I might recommend that one first administer an acid blocker, such as Gastrogard, and after this treatment to give the horse Equine 74 Gastric for a longer or sustained period."
+The veterinarian isn’t contacted until at least moderate problems are noticed, or even after the development of gastric ulcers.
+Then I might recommend that one first administer an acid blocker like Gastrogard, and after this treatment to give the horse Equine 74 Gastric for a longer or sustained period."

-Their organism is designed to steadily consume a relatively large amount of low-energy food.
-Most stables, however, have feeding breaks which are much too long, and feed horses too-large quantities of concentrated feeds that are difficult to digest.
+"Their bodies are designed to continuously consume relatively large amounts of low-energy food.
+Most stables, however, have periods between feeding times which last far too long, and they feed horses too much concentrated feed which is difficult to digest.
 Both of these practices can cause stomach issues.
-My recommendation, therefore, is this: horses should be allowed to eat as much roughage as they want.
+My recommendation, therefore, is to let horses eat as much roughage as they like.
+One may also throw in oats and a reasonable supplement.
+The important thing is that one needs to observe one’s horse carefully."

-In addition they can be given oats, mineral feeds and a reasonable supplement.
-The important thing is that one needs to observe one’s horse carefully.
-Not every horse is equipped with the same basic temperament, and therefore may be more or less sensitive.
+"Not every horse is equipped with the same basic temperament, and therefore may be more or less sensitive.
 In my experience, Equine 74 Gastric is a good choice for a preventive permanent supplement.
 It does a lot of horses good."